Published: • 4 min read

 Conclusion

-By exporting and restoring the encryption key first, verifying each database-restore step, fixing ownership and logins, re-creating the SSRS service-account user, and then restoring keys, you eliminate the usual surprises.
-I’ll eventually wrap these steps into a PowerShell module, but for now the process is straightforward enough that I’m focusing on more complex challenges.
+By exporting and restoring the encryption key first, verifying each database-restore step, fixing ownership and logins, recreating the SSRS service-account user, and then restoring keys, you avoid the usual surprises.
+I’ll eventually wrap these steps into a PowerShell module, but for now the process is straightforward enough and really doesn’t take that long.